readingcapital/readingcapital.github.io/volume-1/index.md

 However, it is not a mere false idea.
-Since the production of surplus-value is the purpose of the capitalist production process, the worker's labour-power is bought in order to put her to work long enough to realise a surplus-value:
+Since the production of surplus-value is the purpose of the capitalist production process, the worker's labour-power is bought in order to put her to work long enough to realise a surplus-value $s$.
-$m$.
 The wage is the form in which the purchase of labour power and the purpose of this purchase are consolidated.
-A capitalist buys labour-power to make it work for a certain amount of time.
+Capital buys labour-power to put it to work for a certain amount of time.
 The form of payment expresses the truth that necessary labour is conditioned on surplus labour under the rule of capital, not the other way around.

 Time and intensity are the two determinations which characterise the magnitude of value produced by labour.
 Each wage form is a reflection on these